| |

 The first technique is "cutting-through" (Tib.

 "trekchö").
-It is like constantly returning to the
+This is like constantly returning to the

 recognition of the natural state, cutting